Bed hangings

 Bed hangings or bed curtains are fabric panels that surround a bed; they were used from medieval times through to the 19th century.
-Bed hangings provided privacy when the master or great bed was in a public room, such as the parlor.
-They also kept warmth in, and were a way of showing one's wealth.
+Bed hangings provided privacy when the master or great bed was in a public room, such as the parlor, but also kept in warmth and showed evidence of wealth when beds were located in private areas of the home.
 When bedrooms became more common in the mid-1700s, the use of bed hangings diminished.

 Bed hangings were made of various fabrics, depending on the place, time period, and wealth of the owner.
 Fabrics included wool, cotton, linen, fustian, and, for those who could afford it, silk or velvet.
 Stitches were worked in wool or, for the rich or the nobility, silk and gold.
 Decorations on bed hangings also varied based on geography and time period.
 French hangings during the Renaissance might depict embroidered scenes from the Bible, mythology, or allegory.
 Hangings from the UK used floral, leaf, chinoiserie, and animal themes at various times, and those from the American Colonies often followed suit, though with less dense stitching to preserve scarce crewel wool.
 Examples of bed hangings can be found in museums and historic homes.

 Purpose

 Bed hangings, also known as bed "furniture," were used from medieval times through the 19th century, though their popularity waned from the mid 1700s.
 Bed hangings proved useful for several reasons.
 The master bed was often located in the parlor, and the hangings provided privacy.
 Other beds may have occupied the hall and kitchen, as well as the upstairs bedrooms.

 Given the public locations of some beds, the decorated hangings also served as a show of wealth and helped to keep warmth in.
 Bed hangings in the second half of the 1600s through the first half of the 1700s were often embroidered with Jacobean motifs.
 Some hangings were embroidered with blue and green crewel wool on cream cotton and linen.
 Although many examples of crewel work survive, such curtains are rarely specified in inventories, and wealthier owners paid for embroidery in coloured silks and gold and silver thread.
-By the mid-18th century, separate rooms for sleeping were becoming more common, and the need for bed hangings diminished.
+By the mid-18th century, separate rooms for sleeping were becoming more common.
+The spaces where beds were located were no longer areas where courtiers gathered, with the attendant need to impress.
+The need for bed hangings diminished.